Today we are going to be discussing how to rid your apartment of roaches.

 On average, it’s reported that 10-30% of apartment complexes in the US have roach problems at any given point.
 Since roaches thrive in buildings with foundational cracks, plumbing leaks, and poorly maintained trash disposal areas, neglect by the building’s management or the building’s age can contribute significantly to infestation rates.

 But new rental apartments with solid supervision aren’t immune to roach infestation, either.
 If you see the signs, report them to your landlord.
-Even if you manage to eliminate them from your unit, they’ll very likely return if the whole building isn’t professionally treated by a commercial pest control company.
+Even if you manage to eliminate them from your unit, they’ll very likely return if a commercial pest control company doesn’t professionally treat the whole building.

 Keep Food Sources Locked Up